quynhkylaphan/villanova-crm/README.md

 **Live Demo:** [villanova-crm.vercel.app](https://villanova-crm.vercel.app)

-**Course:** MIS 3050 — CRM and Data Analytics
+**Course:** MIS 3050 - CRM and Data Analytics

+## Problem Statement

+Academic advising at universities is a high-volume, relationship-driven service that has not kept pace with growing student caseloads.
+Advisors are often reduced to answering repetitive factual questions — course prerequisites, degree requirements, registration eligibility — rather than providing meaningful guidance to students who need real intervention.

+At Villanova, advisors manage hundreds of students at a time.
+Without a centralized system, they manually check individual records, track unanswered emails, and have no automated way to identify at-risk students before problems escalate.
+Students, on the other hand, wait 24–48 hours for responses to questions that could be answered instantly.

+This project addresses that gap by building an AI-powered CRM that automates routine question handling, proactively monitors student records for issues, and gives students 24/7 access to personalized academic guidance — freeing advisors to focus on the students who need them most.

 ## What It Does

 **Advisor Side**
-- Live KPI dashboard — open questions, at-risk students, AI auto-resolution rate, registration readiness, GPA distribution, class year breakdown
+- Live KPI dashboard - open questions, at-risk students, AI auto-resolution rate, registration readiness, GPA distribution, class year breakdown
 - Student record viewer with degree progress, enrolled courses, and active flags
-- AI Assistant tab — ask natural language questions about any student's record
+- AI Assistant tab - ask natural language questions about any student's record
-- Agent Alerts — proactive AI monitoring that surfaces critical, high, and medium priority issues automatically
+- Agent Alerts - proactive AI monitoring that surfaces critical, high, and medium priority issues automatically
-- Approve & Send workflow — review and approve AI-drafted answers with one click, updates student portal in real time
+- Approve & Send workflow - review and approve AI-drafted answers with one click, updates student portal in real time
-- Course Database — 54 real Villanova courses from the 2025–2026 catalog with search and filters
+- Course Database - 54 real Villanova courses from the 2025–2026 catalog with search and filters

 **Student Side**
 - Degree progress tracker with credit count and GPA
-- AI chat agent — instant answers to course and requirement questions
+- AI chat agent - instant answers to course and requirement questions
-- My Questions tab — track submitted questions and advisor responses
+- My Questions tab - track submitted questions and advisor responses

 ---